IKupriyanov-HORIS/lets-plot-docs/docs/_sources/index.rst.txt

 Try it now with Datalore
 ------------------------

-You can try the Lets-Plot library in `Datalore <https://datalore.jetbrains.com>`__.
-Lets-Plot is available in Datalore out-of-the-box.
+You can try the **Lets-Plot** library in `Datalore <https://datalore.jetbrains.com>`__. **Lets-Plot** is available in Datalore out-of-the-box.

-The advantage of `Datalore <https://datalore.jetbrains.com>`__ as a learning tool in comparison to Jupyter is that it is equipped with very friendly Python editor which comes with auto-completion, intentions, and other useful coding assistance features.
+The advantage of `Datalore <https://datalore.jetbrains.com>`__ as a learning tool in comparison to Jupyter is that it is equipped with a very friendly Python editor which comes with auto-completion, intentions and other useful coding assistance features.

 Begin with the `quickstart in Datalore <https://view.datalore.io/notebook/Zzg9EVS6i16ELQo3arzWsP>`__ notebook to learn more about Datalore notebooks.